withoutboats/fehler/README.md

 # TODO

-* Error derive
 * Possibly add a Display derive
 * Make throws work on closures and async blocks (attributes are not allowed on expressions on stable)
-* Figure out best Debug and Display impls for Exception and Context